May 13, 2026

 Reproducing these results

-The document collection is publicly accessible — you can run your own queries against the same 150 filings here.
+The document collection is publicly accessible.
+You can run your own queries against the same 150 filings here.

 To reproduce the full benchmark, you will need a Dewey account with OpenAI and Anthropic API keys configured under the API Keys panel on your dashboard (BYOK is required for exhaustive depth).
 Then: